OsmarICancino/AppUPImage/README.md

 # AppUPImage
-Android project to Upload Image to Server in Base64 using Volley Request
+Android project to Upload Image to Server Ruby on Rails in Base64 using Volley Request

 This project contains some examples of coding guidelines for create a Android Client to upload image to Server in Base64.